Form 990 Preparation Services

 |

 Once I have the above information, I can get started on the Form 990.
-We'll need to meet in person (or talk on the phone if an in person
+We'll need to speak briefly on

-meeting is not feasable) about exactly what your organization does, what activities it performs, who benefits from the organization's activities,
+the phone about exactly what your organization does, what activities it performs, who benefits from the

 |